black-sat/black/docs/website/source/api/guide/c++/basics.rst

 4. the body of the function: ``ite`` is the *if/then/else* construct, so if ``n`` is 1 the expression is equal to 1, otherwise to ``f(x-1)``;
 5. a flag, ``resolution::delayed``, telling BLACK to wait before resolve the scope of the mentioned names.

-Without the last flag, the name of `f` would not be found before at this point is not declared yet.
+Without the last flag, the name of `f` would not be found because at this point is not declared yet.
 Now we can actually resolve the names, closing the circle::

     mod.resolve(recursion::allowed);